Kaythecreator/FBLA-Membership-Tracker/README.md

 **Remember**: This is a learning project.
 It doesn't need to be perfect, it just needs to work!
 Have fun and learn something new! 🚀

 **Questions?** Ask in the team chat or create an issue on GitHub!

----

-*"Working software > Comprehensive documentation"* - Some wise programmer

-*"Done is better than perfect"* - Every student ever